TL;DR

 Key Questions

-What caused the surge in media coverage of Cuba?
+What caused the surge in media mentions of Cuba?

 Source: gdelt